brittshroyer/cards-against-assembly/w01/d03/morning/resume/readme.md

 You can write the whole thing on the Gist page, or write it in a text editor and copy/paste it into Gist.

-**Be sure to click "Create Public Gist".** If you click "Create Private Gist", no-one will be able to see your homework!
+**Be sure to click "Create Public Gist".** If you click "Create Private Gist", no-one will be able to see your work!

 To view your HTML as an actual webpage, click the "Raw" button on the Gist, and then add "htmlpreview.github.io/?" to the beginning of that page's URL.